ezalabs/bibot-ai/README.md

 ## Disclaimer

 Trading cryptocurrencies involves significant risk of loss and is not suitable for all investors.
-This bot is provided as-is without any guarantees.
+This bot is provided  for educational purposes only, as-is, without any guarantees.
 Always test thoroughly on the testnet before using with real funds.
 Past performance of trading strategies is not indicative of future results.